masc-ucsc/docs/docs/pyrope/07-typesystem.md

 # Type system

-Type system assign types for each variable (type synthesis) and check that each variable use/expression respect the allowed types (type check).
+Type system assign types for each variable (type synthesis) and check that each variable use/expression respects the allowed types (type check).
 Additionally, a language can also use the type synthesis results to implement polymorphism.

 Most HDLs do not have modern type systems, but they could benefit like in other software domains.
-Unlike software, in hardware we do not need to have many integer size because hardware can implement any size.
+Unlike software, in the hardware, we do not need to have many integer sizes because hardware can implement any size.
 This simplifies the type system allowing unlimited precision integers but it needs a bitwidth inference mechanism.

-Additionally, in hardware it makes sense to have different implementations that adjust for performance/constrains like size, area, FPGA/ASIC.
-Type systems could help on these areas.
+Additionally, in hardware, it makes sense to have different implementations that adjust for performance/constraints like size, area, FPGA/ASIC.
+Type systems could help in these areas.

 ## Types vs `comptime assert`